-Violence against Indigenous women is at an all-time high.
-The missing and murdered women crisis has become a tragic reality of reservation life.
-According to a report from the Centers for Disease Control, murder is the third leading cause of death for Indigenous women and girls between the ages of 1 and 19.
-A CDC study found homicide rates for Native American women were almost three times those of non-Hispanic white women.
-A National Institute of Justice Report, found that four out of five Indigenous women have experienced violence in their lifetimes and more than half have experienced sexual violence.
+According to the most recent report from the Centers for Disease Control, murder is the sixth leading cause of death for Indigenous women and girls between the ages of 1 and 44 in the United States.
+And a 2010 National Institute of Justice Research Report released in 2016 found that four out of five Indigenous women have experienced violence in their lifetimes and more than half have experienced sexual violence.

-Learn how you can help in the fight to end violence against Indigenous women:
+Get resources and learn how you can help in the fight to end violence against Indigenous women

 Coalition to Stop Violence Against Native Women: https://www.csvanw.org/mmiw